adaptyteam/adapty-docs/versioned_docs/version-2.0/ff-add-variables-to-paywalls.md

   />
   </Zoom>

-3. Fill in the fields in the following way:
+3. Fill in the fields as follows:

   | Parameter | Value |
   |--------------------------|----------|